 Establishing a strong customer base for a business is an important component of success.
-They also consider effective public relations strategies and the benefits and costs these can bring to a business.
+In this area of study students develop an understanding that marketing encompasses a wide range of management practices, from identifying the needs of the target market and creating a brand presence through to consideration of the 7Ps of marketing and the impact of rapidly changing technology on marketing practices.
+They also consider effective public relations strategies and the benefits these can bring to a business.